snehal21692/BookHub-eCommerce-website/README.md

 Make sure you have Tomcat,MySQL and MongoDB servers Up and Running.

-Copy entire Assignment_5 folder provided with this into your system.

 Compile the code using javac *.java in command prompt

 Home servlet is where the application execution begins.